The Soft Synced Formula

 4. What Depth Credit Tracks

 As you engage with the platform, you accumulate Depth Credit.
-This is a private metric that tracks the quality of your learning engagement.
+This tracks the quality of your learning engagement.
 You earn it through completing assignments, participating thoughtfully in Community, replaying lessons, and other actions that demonstrate depth over speed.

 You will see your depth total in your profile and earn notifications when significant actions add to it.
 The system is private, you see your own depth, but it is not comparative or public.
 No leaderboards.
 No rankings.
 Just a measure of how deeply you have worked with the curriculum.